How do you make maths easy?

 3. Include Maths Games and Activities

 Purposeful games and activities are an incredible tool to introduce a fun element into your maths lessons.
 There are a tremendous number of options available to purchase.
-Pay Pinterest a visit for a wealth of DIY ideas too.
+You can also visit Pinterest for a wealth of DIY ideas.
 Some children enjoy creating their own games, problems, and activities.
 There's an app for that too, check out your App store to review all of the fun educational apps available.
 The best maths related games and activities address skill development and provide lots of fun for kids!

 4. Make Sure You're Teaching at your Child's Pace

 Children learn at individual paces and thats okay!
-Maths is sequential so when a child rushes from concept to concept without achieving mastery they tend to struggle with more difficult concepts later.
-More importantly, your child is deprived of the joy of understanding.
-Following your child's pace allows them to engage, grapple, and enjoy the excitement of the lightbulb moments when they "get it".
+Maths is sequential so when a child rushes from concept to concept without achieving mastery they struggle with more difficult concepts later.
+More importantly, your child is deprived of the joy of understanding what they are actually doing with numbers and patterns.
+Following your child's pace allows them to engage, grapple, and enjoy the excitement of the lightbulb moments when they finally "get it".

 5. Be Excited when They Get it Right!